Important Note: Unless

 the adjustments shown in Step 3 and in Step 7 (Mixer Balance).

-There are a few detectable narrow banded (200
+With an antenna connected and the preselector peaked, there are a few detectable narrow banded (200

 louder spurs are asterisked.